En bref

 CVG 5186 Project Information Management (3 units)

 Topics in contractual relationships between construction project teams.
 Different type of construction contracts and their application.
 Preparation of project documents.
 Evaluation of different types of project organization structure and associated project delivery systems.
 Bidding strategies.
 Network analysis using deterministic and stochastic methods for construction time and cost management.
+This course is equivalent to CIVJ 5186 at Carleton University.

 Course Component: Lecture